JosiahBizure/tinyraycaster/README.md

     - Each map cell corresponds to a 32×32 block in the image
     - Non-space characters are drawn as cyan rectangles over the gradient
     - Uses `draw_rectangle()` helper to fill pixel regions based on map layout

+- **Step 3**: Draw the player’s position on the map
+    - Adds floating-point `(x, y)` coordinates to represent the player in map space
+    - Converts player position to pixel space and draws a small 5×5 white square
+    - Independent of map content; no collision or orientation yet